EmmmaTech/Calculator_NX/README.md

 ## PLANNED FEATURES

-Planned features include making an GUI, making an updater inside of the app, and making a credits screen.
-Check the projects tab for the progress on these.
+There aren't any planned features at the moment.

 ## CREDITS

 Switchbrew for making libnx

-The people on the ReSwitched server for helping me
+The people on the ReSwitched Discord server for helping me

-The people on the Switchroot server for helping me on my original Calculator program (this is based on that)
+The people on the Switchroot Discord server for helping me on my original Calculator program (this is based on that)

+natinusala and any contributors for creating the borealis library

+The people on the RetroNX Discord server for helping me on using borealis

 ## LICENSE

 Calculator_NX uses the MIT License.
 Read the license for more details.

+borealis uses the Apache v2.0 License.
+Read the license in borealis/LICENSE for more details.